-A sessions court in Karachi on Monday extended by two days the interim pre-arrest bail granted to journalist Shahzeb Ali Shah Jillani in a case pertaining to alleged cyber terrorism, electronic forgery and defamatory remarks regarding the state institutions.
+A sessions court in Karachi on Monday extended by two days the interim pre-arrest bail granted to journalist Shahzeb Ali Shah Jillani in a case pertaining to alleged cyber terrorism, hate speech and defamatory remarks regarding the state institutions.

-Last week, the court had granted an interim bail before arrest to the journalist in a case registered by the Federal Investigation Agency (FIA) under Sections 10(a) (cyber terrorism), 11 (electronic forgery) and 20 (malicious code) of the Pakistan Electronic Crimes Act (PECA), 2016.
+Last week, the court had granted an interim bail before arrest to the journalist in a case registered by the Federal Investigation Agency (FIA) under Sections 10(a) (cyber terrorism), 11 (hate speech) and 20 (malicious code) of the Pakistan Electronic Crimes Act (PECA), 2016.

 Jillani, through his counsel today, moved an application before the district and sessions judge (South) Imdad Hussain Khoso requesting to confirm the interim bail granted last week against a Rs100,000 surety bond.

 Neither the investigating officer of the case nor the the FIA prosecutor was present in the court.
 The judge, therefore, extended the interim bail granted to Jillani by two days with instructions to keep on cooperating with the investigation.

 The complainant named Moulvi Iqbal Haider alleged in the FIR that he was watching Dunya Kamran Khan Kay Sath on December 8, 2017 when Jillani, who was the coordinator of the programme, "articulated defamatory remarks against respected institutions of the country while answering questions posed by the show’s host".

 The petitioner said that the journalist had made remarks against the "invisible security forces of the country" and had alleged that "the law enforcement agencies were directly involved in kidnapping of the citizens, which leads to cases of 'missing persons'."